Paul Goldschmidt Preview, Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.54 team ERA ranks 21st across all league pitching staffs.
+- The Mets have the 20th-ranked team ERA across all league pitching staffs (4.51).

-- Mets pitchers combine to surrender 153 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- Mets pitchers combine to rank 22nd in baseball in home runs allowed (153 total, 1.2 per game).

-- Lucchesi will make his first start of the season for the Mets.

-- It's the season debut and his first appearance in more than a year for the 30-year-old left-hander.

 © 2023 Data Skrive.
 All rights reserved.